sadstag/Galree/doc/setup.md

 - Create a dedicated project via the
   [google cloud console](https://console.cloud.google.com/), you'll put it in configuration as _GCPProjectId_.
-- [setup google identity](./setupGoogleIdentity.md) to allow admin front to log in site admin users.
+- [setup the app](./setupProject) to allow admin front to sign in users and do operations on their behalf.

 <!-- [setup an API key](./setupApiKey.md) for the admin front to query google
 services. -->